mjkanji/skypilot-temporal-demo/article.md

 )
 ```

 3\.
-Next, we use the `run_sky_down` activity to terminate the preprocessing cluster
+Next, we use the `run_sky_down` activity to clean up resources and terminate
-from the last step.
+the preprocessing cluster from the last step.

 ```python
 down_result = await workflow.execute_activity(